Qlik-PE/Rapid-ML-Gateway/README.md

 - Integration with Open API Calls - Bi Directional Data Flow
 - Interacting with Qlik Data on Third Party APIs
-- Training ML Models with Qlik Data
+- Training ML Models with Qlik Data(Delayed until AutoML functionality is matured)
-- Scoring Qlik Data against ML Models
+- Scoring Qlik Data against ML Models(Delayed until AutoML functionality is matured)
 - Integration to AWS Sagemaker
 - Integration to R
 - Integration to Python
 - Integration to Databricks
-- Integration with GCP AutomML
+- Integration with GCP Tensor Flow
 - Integration with Azure Cognitive Services

 The system is built around quickly **using qrag.ini and functions.json** to send request and **add results back into QIX engine**.
 The goal of Rapid ML Gateway is to  It's goal is to help Qlik users integrate into API/Microservices Architecture.

 **Note: RML is in the Beta TESTING PHASE.** Core functionality is complete, please let This g Team know if you run into any data, compatibility or install issues!
 Thank you for [reporting any BUGS in the issue tracking system here](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues), and We welcome your feedback and questions on usage/features.

-**Things that may happen if there is Qlik developer/Customer demand.**
+**Things that may happen if there is Developer/Customer demand.**

 - Office Hours
 - Installation Videos